 The Financial Times publishes P/E ratios for industry sectors in the FT Actuaries Share Indices (UK Series) table in the newspaper.

 The FT Markets Data: Research Data Archive provides an online source for daily versions of this table back to January 2007.
+Please note that this is now available to FT online subscribers only.

 To use this service: